CM/ECF will not accept filing of a single PDF document that

 from the bottom of the dialog box.
 In the example below the

-have to be split into at least three separate, smaller PDFs
+have to be split into at least two separate, smaller PDFs

 for filing purposes.